-- Rosemary is a real favourite and once established requires very little more than a regular trim.
+Rosemary is a real favorite and once established requires very little more than a regular trim.
 This perennial shrub can grow to around 4 feet, but will require a prune to keep it nice and bushy.
 Rosemary also produces the most wonderful flowers for pollinators and can still produce plenty of leaves to eat or drink as a herbal tea.

-The photograph above is from our neighbours front garden and they have it lining the path to their front door.
+The photograph above is from our neighbors front garden and they have it lining the path to their front door.
 Very nice as when you walk passed it releases some of its essential oils too.
 Rosemary will need to have adequate drainage and space for the roots to grow.

-- Mint is one of our absolute favourites to grow with the kids as it is so robust.
+Mint is one of our absolute favorites to grow with the kids as it is so robust.
 There is very little that they can do to get it wrong.
 Our main word of warning with mint is to only grow it in pots.
 The roots are runners and will invade any garden bed.
 That is why they are so good at surviving, but also sadly quite good at suffocating any other plants in the area.
 Mint will require regular pruning otherwise it can tend towards a straggly heap!

 It may need additional watering in summer months and will love a liquid feed every few weeks.
 Mint can grow quite high and as a perennial will need a little bit of an autumnal prune so as to limit any damage from frosts.
 We cover ours over, or bring the pots inside the poly tunnel.